Last Updated on August 14, 2020

 Well except for the drink part – see number 1.
 But, you can definitely bring food with you on a flight.

 Also, what is it about flying that makes you want a snack?
-I feel like they’ve conditioned us.
+I feel like I’ve been conditioned to want a snack as soon as I sit on an airplane.

 I want to highly dissuade you from checking a bag.
-So much can go wrong with checking a bag.
+I hate checking bags because so much can go wrong.

 You’ll have to keep all of your liquids under 3 oz and they will have to fit inside of a clear quart-sized bag.